konstantinwirz/YAPNE/README.md

-This is a simple petri nets editor.
+*YAPNE* is a simple petri net editor